 It is a requirement for all companies in the province of Ontario to have employees trained in First Aid on every shift.
 The specific requirements are in the Occupational Health and Safety Act, and in the separate WSIB document known as regulation 1101.
 A full copy of that document is attached below to help you determine the most appropriate training, equipment and supplies for your workplace.
 Our client service team often works with companies on a consultation basis to help you determine the best arrangements, please do not hesitate to call us for guidance.

 St. John Ambulance is proud to offer other specialty training for our customers in an online format.
 This training is available to both companies and individuals.
 This cost effective, easy to manage program will help you keep track of employee training, progress and certification.
-You can sign up directly on the training site, or by contacting our client services team to work with you in setting up the training.
+You can sign up directly on the training site, or by contacting our client services team.

 OUR Online specialty training site Our Online Specialty Workplace Safety Training Site